kevinfiol/deploy_spa_serve/README.md

-# deploy-spa-serve
+# deploy_spa_serve

 A simple file server for Deno Deploy that supports single-page applications.
-It's only dependencies are on the Deno standard library.
+Its only dependencies are on the Deno standard library.

 ## Usage